 So, in prompting the hammer to come in our favour, at £95,000, we’ve kind of pushed the boat out here, to secure, probably our nap of the sale.
 Sons of Acclamation succeed at Richard Hannon’s and this colt’s mare, is an achiever and a deliverer of racecourse performers, such as the 106 rated George Bowen, no less.This colt looks very much a 2yo sort, but he has enough style and substance, to suggest he could become seriously more than just that.
 We can’t wait to see him on the track, hopefully, just ahead of the 2020 Royal Ascot meeting, a meeting you could easily envisage him taking in, as part of his 2yo career.
 Fingers crossed, anyway!

-Trainer Update (18th March): We saw him at our recent owners stable, cantering upsides and he did that nicely (see the video in the gallery.)
-He looks a really strong colt and as you will see, moves nicely.
+Trainer Update: He looks a really strong colt and as you will see below, moves nicely.
 He’s a happy horse and does everything that is being asked of him.
 He retains all his swagger that we saw at the yearling sale when we bought him and we are delighted by how he looks.
-You can see him parading with our whole string and on the gallops in the attached videos (he is saddle cloth number 14).
+You can see him parading with our whole string and on the gallops in the gallery (he is saddle cloth number 14).